bedair81/Code-NIDS-ML-KCL/README.md

-# Year 3 Project: ML-based Network Attack Detection and Explanation
+# Year 3 Project: Transferability and Explainability of Machine Learning Models for Network Intrusion Detection

 Repository for the Year 3 project focused on machine learning-based detection and explanation of network attacks, specifically targeting botnet variants.